ml-schoolcampsupsi/ml-school/guide/OpenInstructable-EN.md

 ### 4. Introduction to ml5.js – 1 hour

-[p5.js](https://p5js.org/) and[ml5.js](https://ml5js.org/) are the main two development tools used in the camp. ml5.js is a library that allows you to access Machine Learning algorithms and models that are available via the web browser. p5.js is a Javascript library used to develop graphic and interactive experiences based on the key principles of the[Processing](https://processing.org)open source programming environment.
+[p5.js](https://p5js.org/) and[ml5.js](https://ml5js.org/) are the main two development tools used in the camp. ml5.js is a library that allows you to access Machine Learning algorithms and models that are available via the web browser. p5.js is a Javascript library used to develop graphic and interactive experiences based on the key principles of the [Processing] (https://processing.org) open source programming environment.
 This session aims at setting up these tools on the students’ computers and at conveying them the notion of how to set a basic project using the[p5.js web editor](https://editor.p5js.org).
 The first example project guides the students towards the use of ml5.js for the image content analysis.

 ●   📖 [p5.js reference page](https://p5js.org/reference)